 However, travel is not without its inevitable problems.
-Language barrier issues, scamming, stress of planning and the list goes on.
+Language barrier issues, scamming, the stress of planning and the list goes on.
 This can make things extremely difficult, especially when it comes to tasks such as booking bus tickets, accommodation, even ordering food.
 This is one of the reasons why I love Stray Asia’s Hop On Hop Off system, as it makes it so much easier to travel a new country.

 Hop-On Hop-Off Travel: How Does It Work?

-Stray’s hop-on hop-off experience is straight forward to use.
+Stray’s hop-on hop-off experience is straightforward to use.
 You are set up with your own online account where you can easily change the dates on your itinerary to spend longer in a chosen destination (hopping off).
 Then simply book the next Stray tour bus that will pass by and carry on to the next destination (hopping on).
 Just make sure to pre-plan your next bus, especially in peak season, as the bus can be full meaning you will have to wait longer for the next one.

 You can hop off at any destination on the Stay Itinerary.
-Just be aware to keep an eye on how long you are in a country as most of the time you have a 30 day visa.
-Also, the buses do not travel daily, so if you hop off double check the date and time of your next departure.
+Just be aware to keep an eye on how long you are in a country as most of the time you have a 30-day visa.
+Also, the buses do not travel daily, so if you hop off double-check the date and time of your next departure.

 Benefits Of Traveling With Stray Asia

-As a previous backpacker of South East Asia, sometimes the hardest parts can be the language barrier.
+As a previous backpacker of South East Asia, sometimes the hardest part can be the language barrier.
 This can cause problems when booking bus tickets or accommodation.
 However, this is no problem with Stray.